Avoiding Common Mistakes with Mist Coat Drying Time Tips for Beginners

 Here’s a simple guideline:

-Wait at least 24 hours after applying the mist coat.
+Wait upto least 24 hours after applying the mist coat.

 Ensure the room is well ventilated to speed up drying.